Gamerboy59/rpxy-webui/README.md

    ```bash
    ./target/release/rpxy -w -c /var/www/html/rpxy-webui/storage/app/config.toml
    ```
-   Make sure to only expose the /public/ path of your laravel webapp to the internet.
+   You should preferably run rpxy in a background process or service unit.

 8. **Start the Development Server** (optional)
    ```bash
    php artisan serve
    ```
+   Make sure to only expose the /public/ path of your laravel webapp to the internet.

 ## Usage